-- Remote Redundant Controller: You can enable or disable the remote management on the redundant controller. - ♦ Cache Synchronization on Write-Through: If redundant controllers work with Write-Back caching, it is necessary to synchronize the unfinished writes in both controllers' memory.
+Periodic Cache Flush Time: If redundant controllers work with Write-TBack caching, it is necessary to synchronize the unfinished writes in both controllers' memory.
 Cache synchronization lets each controller keep a replica of the unfinished writes on its partner, so that if one of the controllers fails, the surviving controller can finish the writes.

-If controllers are operating using the Write-Through caching mode, the synchronized cache operation can be manually disabled to save system resources and achieve better performance.
+If controllers are operating using the Write-Through caching mode, the Periodic Cache Flush Time can be manually disabled to save system resources and achieve better performance.

-If sync. cache is disabled, the configuration changes made through the Primary controller is still communicated to the Secondary controller.
+If periodic cache flush is disabled, the configuration changes made through the Primary controller is still communicated to the Secondary controller.